Fan Yilin: 2017

 Fan competed at the National Championships, placing third on the uneven bars and seventh on balance beam.
 She was not named to the team competing at the Asian Championships.
 However, she performed well at the National Games later in the year and won gold on uneven bars.
 She was named to the team roster to compete at the World Championships along with Liu Tingting, Luo Huan, and Wang Yan.

 In the qualifying round at the World Championships, Fan qualified into the uneven bars final in third place and successfully landed her original dismount, after which it was named after her in the Code of Points.
 Fan won the uneven bars final with a 15.166 ahead of Elena Eremina of Russia and Nina Derwael of Belgium after upgrading from the first day of competition to have the highest difficulty score in the final.
-With this victory, she became the first Chinese woman and the fourth overall gymnast in history to defend their World uneven bars title after Maxi Gnacuk, Daniela Silivas, and Svetlana Khorkina.
+With this victory, she became the first Chinese woman and the fourth overall gymnast in history to defend their World uneven bars title after Maxi Gnauck, Daniela Silivas, and Svetlana Khorkina.

 2018

 Fan did not compete for much of the year, missing both the Chinese National Championships in the spring and the Asian Games in August.
 However, she competed at the Individual National Championships where she won gold on the uneven bars.
 Despite this result, she was not chosen to compete at the World Championships.
-Because she missed the World Championships, she became eligible to qualify an individual nominative spot to the 2020 Summer Olympics in Tokyo, Japan as the winner of the 2018-2020 Individual Apparatus World Cup series on the uneven bars, based on the new qualification rules introduced following the 2016 Summer Olympics.
+Because she missed the World Championships, she became eligible to qualify an individual nominative spot to the 2020 Summer Olympics in Tokyo, Japan as the winner of the 2018–2020 Individual Apparatus World Cup series on the uneven bars, based on the new qualification rules introduced following the 2016 Summer Olympics.

 Fan returned to international competition at the Cottbus World Cup, where she qualified in first place to the uneven bars final ahead of new world champion Nina Derwael; however, in the final, she fell on her eponymous dismount and placed eighth.